Dan-Y-Ko/simple-trivia-app/README.md

 **Dependencies Used**

-* TypeScript - better code safety
+- TypeScript - better code safety
-* Expo - helps with building out features much faster
+- Expo - helps with building out features much faster
-* React Navigation - solid library for handling navigation in React Native projects
+- React Navigation - solid library for handling navigation in React Native projects
-* Axios - help with handling http requests
+- Axios - help with handling http requests
-* Styled-Components - Solid css-in-js library that provides an easy way to handle dynamic styles.
+- Styled-Components - Solid css-in-js library that provides an easy way to handle dynamic styles
+- React Native Paper - UI component library
-* Redux - Global state management library
+- Redux - Global state management library
-* Redux Toolkit - Utility library to help with common usecases in every application that uses Redux.
+- Redux Toolkit - Utility library to help with common usecases in every application that uses Redux

 **Challenges I faced**

 This is actually my first time using Redux Toolkit.
 Up to this point I just used Redux and Typescript without any other utility libraries and wrote my own setup.
 However, it did feel a bit "off" and not an ideal solution.
 So this time around I looked around in the docs and there is actually an article linked in the Redux-Typescript docs:
 [Do Not Create Union Types with Redux Action Types](https://phryneas.de/redux-typescript-no-discriminating-union).
 This is pretty much exactly what I've been doing up until now.
 With all the recommendations to use Redux Toolkit and how much easier it is to work with Typescript using this utility library, I figured now is good time to learn how to use it.

 It definitely took me a bit to figure out how to approach handling how to store the score and display the results at the end.
 I originally had issues with updating the results and then navigating to the results screen and displaying the results but I did come up with an different aprroach to solve this.
 I'm honestly not sure if my solution is